jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 >*"I founded Debian in 1993.
 Debian was one of the first Linux distributions and also one of the most successful and influential open source projects ever launched.
 Debian pioneered a number of ideas commonplace today, including employing an open community that allowed (and encouraged!) anyone to contribute (much like how Wikipedia would later operate).
 And, with its integrated software repositories anyone could contribute to, Debian arguably had the industry’s first (albeit primitive) “App Store”.
 Today, more than 1,000 people are involved in Debian development, and there are millions of Debian users worldwide."* - [http://ianmurdock.com](http://ianmurdock.com)

+Unfortunately on December 31st, 2015 Ian Murdock succumbed to mental illness and took his own brilliant life.
+Bruce Perens eulogized him in this post: [https://perens.com/blog/2015/12/31/ian-murdock-dead/](https://perens.com/blog/2015/12/31/ian-murdock-dead/ "Ian Murdock").

 The Debian family contains 3 major sub-families: [^9]

 #### Debian

 ![*Debian*](images/Chapter-02/Linux-logos/Debian/109px-Debian-OpenLogo.svg.png "Debian Logo")

-The Debian distribution (pronounced *"dehb-ian"* officially but sometimes the stress is put on the first syllable and you will hear *"dee-be-an"*) was founded in 1993 By Ian Murdock and is unique for being one of the only non-commercial, company backed Linux distros still in existence.
+The Debian distribution (pronounced *"dehb-ian"* officially but sometimes the stress is put on the first syllable and you will hear *"dee-be-an"*) was founded in 1993 By Ian Murdock and is unique for being one of the only non-commercially backed Linux distros still in existence.
 The current release is Debian 8.1 codenamed Jessie, June 2015.
 The Debian project and its history can be found at [http://debian.org](https://www.debian.org/intro/about) and at the [history of Debian](https://www.debian.org/doc/manuals/project-history).
 There are [currently 128 major Debian based distros](http://distrowatch.com/search.php?ostype=All&category=All&origin=All&basedon=Debian&notbasedon=None&desktop=All&architecture=All&status=Active "Debian based distros") according to distrowatch.com.

  These are the main points of Debian and the key I believe to their long term success and usage across the Linux landscape: